 The quality assurance procedures is a collaborative, team effort by staff who conduct program inspections and staff who assist, guide, and review written and oral inspection plans and products.
 Any individual involved with a particular inspection is responsible for helping assure quality of work done and products released.
+Further, OIG is committed to demonstrating its Paper Reduction Act (PRA) clearance packages that each draft information collection will result in information that will be collected, maintained, and used in a way that is consistent with OMB, HHS, and OIG information quality guidelines.

 Specific responsibility for conducting and ensuring quality program inspections rests with Regional Inspectors Generals (RIGs).
 RIGs assign a Team Leader and other team members to each inspection.
-This team is responsible for doing quality inspection field work-- including design, data collection, data analysis, and written and oral reports.
+This team is responsible for doing quality inspection field work -- including design, data collection, data analysis, and written and oral reports.
 RIGs must certify for final reports that the inspection was done in accordance with OIG procedures and PCIE quality standards.